Academic Talks

 • ‘Foucault, Feminism and Neoliberal Governmentality’.
 Department of Philosophy Annual Conference, Critical Theories.
 Villanova University.
 March 30–31, 2012.

 • ‘In Defense of Experience’.
 Feminist Research Speakers Series, 2012 Annual Public Lecture, The Women’s Studies Program, University of Alberta, Canada.
 March 22, 2012.
-Invited speaker.

 • ‘In Defense of Experience’.
 Department of Gender Studies, University of Uppsala.
 Feb 1, 2012.
-Invited speaker.

 • ‘A Politics of Truth’.
 Roundtable on Michel Foucault with Frederic Gros.
 DePaul University, Chicago, USA.
 October 18, 2011.
-Invited speaker.

 • ‘Foucault’s Rethinking of Power’.
 Public Lecture at Northwestern University, USA.
 October 13, 2011.
-Invited speaker.

 • ‘Feminist Politics of Memory’.
 Society for Phenomenology and Existential Philosophy (SPEP), 50th Annual Meeting.
 Villanova University and Penn State University, Philadelphia, USA.
 October 19–20, 2011.